 Three dead, 113 missing in Japan after heavy rains trigger landslides

-TOKYO: At least three people were found dead and more than 100 people remained missing after torrential rains triggered landslides in the central Japanese city of Atami over the weekend, media reported on Monday (Jul 5).
+TOKYO: At least three people were found dead and more than 100 were missing after torrential rains triggered landslides in the central Japanese city of Atami over the weekend, a local official and media said on Monday (Jul 5).

-A woman was confirmed dead, bringing the death toll to three with 113 people still missing in the seaside city of Atami 90km southwest of Tokyo, Kyodo news agency said, after floods, landslides and cascading mud collapsed and half-submerged houses on Saturday.
+A person was confirmed dead, bringing the death toll to three with 113 people still missing in the seaside city of Atami 90km southwest of Tokyo, spokesman Hiroki Onuma told Reuters, after floods, landslides and cascading mud collapsed and half-submerged houses on Saturday.

+The third person killed after the landslides was a woman, Kyodo news agency said.

 The torrential rains and landslides are a reminder of the natural disasters - including earthquakes, volcano eruptions and tsunami - that haunt Japan, where the capital Tokyo is to host the summer Olympics beginning this month.